-To mark History Month this October 2011, Hillingdon Libraries are presenting a series of talks by some of Britain’s leading history and historical fiction writers.
-The festival director is Richard Foreman.
+To mark History Month this October 2011, Hillingdon Libraries are presented a series of talks by some of Britain’s leading history and historical fiction writers.
+The festival director was Richard Foreman.

 Where?
 Various Hillingdon libraries , London (Uxbridge)